Microbiology (MIC) - Courses

 Fermentation Microbiology Laboratory

 Principles of fermentation science and biotechnology with emphasis on industrial and food fermentation processes.
 Laboratory emphasis is on the use of various fermentation systems that generate useful products including fermented food and beverages, pharmaceuticals, chemicals and other gene products.
 Lab.
 4. Prerequisite: MIC 230, CHM 104; junior standing.
-Offered Occasionally.
+Offered Alternate Years.

 MIC 434/534 Cr.3